 The housing market in the Charlotte North Carolina area is definitely affected by the economic slowdown.

-Many of the most popular best places to move to in Charlotte North Carolina are frankly also its most expensive.
+Many of the most popular best places to live in Charlotte North Carolina are frankly also its most expensive.

-The median sales price in popular places to move to like the “street car” suburbs on the south side of the city, Myers Park, Dilworth, Elizabeth, etc., run anywhere from $220,000 to almost $600,000 or more.
+The median home sales price in popular places to move to like the “street car” suburbs on the south side of the city, Myers Park, Dilworth, Elizabeth, etc., run anywhere from $300,000 to almost $1.2 million or more.

-For a better deal in Charlotte North Carolina and more “bang for your buck” when it comes to housing, you may want to consider communities a littler further out from the downtown area and even outside of Mecklenburg County.
+For a better deal in Charlotte North Carolina and more “bang for your buck” when it comes to affordable homes, you may want to consider communities a littler further out from the downtown area.
+And even smaller cities and towns outside of Mecklenburg County.

-Don’t rule out looking for housing in the relatively inexpensive York and Lancaster Counties just across the border in South Carolina.
+Don’t rule out looking for affordable homes in the relatively inexpensive York and Lancaster Counties just across the border in South Carolina.

 An example of this is the North of Davidson or NoDa neighborhood.

-What was only twenty years ago a depressed working class neighborhood filled with empty textile mills is now Charlotte’s “art district” filled with eclectic shops, art galleries, restaurants, and live music venues.
+What was only twenty years ago a depressed working class neighborhood filled with empty textile mills is now Charlotte’s “art district.”
+NoDa is now filled with eclectic shops, art galleries, restaurants, and live music venues.